 The sap is used for wart removal.
 And, it used to treat a variety of lung ailments.

 Plant seeds early in the spring after all danger of frost has passed.
-Or, broadcast spread the seeds in fields or your butterfly garden in the fall.
+Or, broadcast spread the seeds in fields or in butterfly garden.
 The plants are prolific reseeders.
-As previously mentioned, the seeds are carried long distances in the breeze.
+The seeds are carried long distances in the breeze.
 Like many other seeds, they must overwinter in the cold or go through seed stratification for at least 30 days.

 In nature, the plants quickly fill in areas by the spread of their rhizomes.
 You can even dig rhizomes up to plant in another area.